Glossary of Finance Terms

 Net Expansion Rate

 Net expansion rate, sometimes referred to as net revenue expansion, is a metric used to measure the growth or expansion of revenue generated from existing customers.
-It calculates the change in revenue from upsells, cross-sells, and upgrades minus any churn or revenue loss from downgrades or cancellations.

 Portfolio Company

 A portfolio company, portco, refers to a company or entity that is held as an investment in a portfolio of investments owned by an individual or entity.
-It is usually owned by a private equity firm, venture capital firm, or other investment entities.

 Revenue Recognition